My Dog Ate Toy Stuffing

 A dog’s bite force matters a great deal where the chipping of a dog toy is concerned.
 If your dog can crack bones, it can crack plastic or vice versa.
 However, no matter the size of the dog, or the force of its bite, pieces of dog toys can break off at any time during play so be diligent and inspect the toys when you clean them after every play session.

 It is also better to assume that your when it is missing from the toy.
 The alternative is to think that the squeaker was lost only to deal with a sick dog afterwards.
 Remember that if a dog ate toy chunks, it is not always a lethal situation.
 If it is small or soft enough and your dog does not display symptoms, continue to monitor your dog.
 It will likely pass through the digestive system, and you’ll see it in their poop the next day.

 Make a habit of creating a photo catalogue on your phone of all dog toys you buy.
 Include post destruction photos to remind you which toys you have already tried and keep tabs of the type of toys that can be hazardous for your dog.
 Here at Chew Test, we review dog toys with these issues in mind to give you additional options for dog toys that may suit your dog type.

-Softer materials that give in to your dog’s bite will have a much less chance of breaking off into smaller ingestible pieces.
-Rubber toys for example are fairly tear resistant, but keep in mind that they can still be torn into little chunks or shred when used over long periods of time as the rubber lose its elasticity over time.
+Softer materials that give in to your dog’s bite will be less likely to break off into smaller ingestible pieces.
+Rubber toys for example are fairly tear resistant, but keep in mind that they can still be torn into little chunks or shred when used over long periods of time as the rubber lose its elasticity with use.

 An X-ray is the only way to know for sure where the swallowed dog toy is.
 Arrange a visit to your vet as soon as you can to get professional advice in any situation that has to do with swallowing of a toy.

-Now you are initially prepared to deal with dogs swallowing dog toys.
+Now you are initially prepared to deal dog eating toys.
 Contact your family vet for complete advice on general pet emergency situations and kits.
 No one knows your dog better than your vet!